jrod55/SQL-Portfolio/README.md

 ## SQL-Portfolio

 This repo contains examples of using SQL to query and aggregate data.
 The data used are from publicly available maize phenotypes (traits), and are downloaded from [MaizeGDB](https://download.maizegdb.org/Maize_Domestication_Traits/).
-I then used these data to construct a MySQL database for running the example SQL scripts.
+I used these data to construct a MySQL database for running the example SQL scripts.

 **NOTE:** I run this database locally using [MySQL Workbench](https://www.mysql.com/products/workbench/).
 However, for convenience, I've also included an SQL script for creating the db without needing the raw data files.